Klosmi/html-basics/JS-basic.md

 So, we call on the actual thing we want to remove, and we don't have to worry about the parent or the child.

 - syntax: `node.remove()`

+-  has no full browser support (Internet Explor does not support it)

 - [eg.:](https://developer.mozilla.org/en-US/docs/Web/API/Element/remove#examples)
   *remove the image*